oasis-editorial-resources/editorial-resources-admin/README.md

 - __DocBook Templates__ - Maintaining stylesheet, authoring instructions, and the methodology for creating and publishing OASIS Committee Specifications and Committee Notes using DocBook XML - https://github.com/editorial-resources-admin/docbook-templates

+- __Google Doc Templates__ - Maintaining stylesheet, templates, and other resources to enable collaborative editing and production of OASIS-styled standards- and non-standards-track work products. - https://github.com/editorial-resources-admin/googledocs-templates

 ----
 ## Contributing